What constitutes a good day in the mountains?

 Change of plans.

 Although Wolf Mountain was the highest and most challenging of the peaks I wanted to climb, it also had the longest approach, and all of it was across the snow-filled basin.
-Knowing the quality of the snow I had just trudged through for nearly five miles, I knew I wanted no part of yet another 10 miles of it in addition to the hike out.
-I’ve spent some hard days in the mountains, many by choice, but there are certain forms of punishment I try to avoid.
-A day spent postholing is one of them.
+Knowing the quality of the snow I had just trudged through for nearly five miles, I knew I wanted no part of yet another 10 miles of it in addition to the hike back out along the "road."

 New plan: Make camp on that ridge, which, at timberline, had superb views in all directions and a few flat, grassy spots making great campsites; rest for the remainder of the day since I was so tired from the snow slog to get there; climb Iceberg Peak and Sawtooth Mountain the next morning, very early when the snow would hopefully be a lot harder; and then head back out.